I am Somhairle... The Father of Schmo... An Artist... A photographer & A Proud Scottish Highlander.

 Technically my photography over the years has drifted back to a more manual, film derived way of working.
 Though I am perfectly at home in a studio using big strobes, autofocus and tethered shooting I find that a more stripped back aproach helps my creativity and manufactures the ability to adapt to any given situation with style and panache.
 Although I shoot a lot of digital cameras I rarely use modern lenses.
 Prefering the look, feel and simplicty of vintage and modern manual lenses.
 I still shoot a lot of film and enjoy working with strange fim stocks like infrared, low speed slide fims and expired / damaged film.
 I am also keen on toy / broken film cameras and their crazy ability to go wrong in such beautiful ways.
 My photography is never intended to be technically perfect, precise or a true representation of what the camera sees.
 Every photo I take has been interpreted by me, I am visible in every picture, my style, my choices, my whim and my sense of humour, lust, disgust, hapiness etc. etc...

 I have no intention of being a verbatim recorder of events.
-My camera like my pencils or my paints are just an extension of my general existence and I will do what I want with them!
-This might make me sound hard to work with.
-However I have found this flagrant attitude to be very effective at getting to the good stuff.
-I am not inflexable or single minded, far from it.
-I simply want to get beyond the half baked ideas, the convention.
+My camera like my pencils or my paints are just an extension of my general demeanor and I try to use them as any given situation dictates.
+I try to remain flexable and open minded, despite my high ideals and self imposed limitaions my goal is to get beyond any half baked ideas, to defy convention.
 I have no wish to imitate, to do 'what is normal' or 'what is easy'.
 I want to make excellent art that screams individuality and creativity.

 I can offer so much more than a camera and a finger to press the shutter.
 A lot of my clients approach me to help develop ideas, to come up with new ways to convey something they have not yet figured out how to.
 And this I would say is my speciality...
 Thinking sideways...
 Looking at things differently to seek out individuality - that unique otherness.
 To enhance it, package it up and show it to the rest of humanity.